singularitypress/ts-ssr-kit/README.md

 Instead we'll have
 1. Redux store with requested data (server-side)
+    1. Redux action will make the API request server side
+    2. then in the server-side file that renders stringified HTML, we set the current server-side redux store into a window.INIT object so the data is immediately accessible client-side.
 2. Redux store with data that we got from the window.INIT object (client-side)
+    1. The default store for redux client-side (client.tsx `createStore`) sets the default state to window.INIT as set on the rendering server.
 3. Redux store with requested data (client-side)
+    1. The clientside redux action will make an API request itself.

 ## 3.
 We're using .hydrate instead of .render because it's an SSR app and we want to update what the server is already rendering versus replacing the DOM node entirely.
 As per stackoverflow: If you call ReactDOM.hydrate() on a node that already has this server-rendered markup,   React will *preserve it and only attach event handlers*, allowing you to have a very   performant first-load experience.
 Render may change your node if there is a difference between the initial DOM and the   current DOM. hydrate will only attach event handlers. https://stackoverflow.com/questions/46516395/whats-the-difference-between-hydrate-and-render-in-react-16